Emperor Scorpion Fact File

 Mating occurs year-round but peaks when the temperatures are warm.
 When a pair meet, the male will take the female by the pincers and move her around with him.
 Once he finds a suitable spot he will deposit a spermatophore.
 He will then pull the female over the top of this where she moves it in to her genital aperture.

 It will take a seven to nine-month gestation before the scorpions are born.
 The mother gives birth to live young who spend the first few weeks of life living on her back.
-At birth, they are white in colour and measure just 12.77mm (½ in) long.
+At birth, they are white in color and measure just 12.77mm (½ in) long.
 As many as 35 young can be born at one time.

 As they grow they moult their old skin replacing it with a new one.
 This gradually darkens from white to black as they grow.